-- 1) An access before t_1 will fail because of the trapdoor t_1 . - 2) If the time is between t_1 and t_2 , the sub-policy \mathcal{P}3 is linked to an unexposed trapdoor t_2 .
-Therefore, candidate sub-policies that can be used are only \mathcal{P}1 and \mathcal{P}2 .
+- 1) An access before t_1 will fail because of the trapdoor t_1 . - If the time is between t1 and t2, the sub-policy P3 is linked to an unexposed trapdoor t2.
+Therefore, candidate sub-policies that can be used are only P1 and P2.
+Whether or not a user's attribute set satisfies P3 does not affect the access judgement. - 3) At time point t_2 , the remaining time trapdoor is exposed, which means \mathcal{P}3 becomes a candidate subpolicy of the (k, 3) gate.
+Therefore, a user whose attribute set satisfies k of the three sub-polices will satisfy the entire policy.